xndbogdan/mbogdan-copy-01/src/pages/index.md

     background_style: style3
     features_list:
       - title: Laravel
-        text: Over 2 years of experience.
+        text: Over 3 years of experience.
         icon: fab  fa-laravel orange-fa
       - title: Vue.js
         text: Consistently used in Laravel projects.
+Also used with Intertia.js.
         icon: fab fa-js orange-fa
       - title: Alpine.js
         text: Used where loading times and payload size are a concern.